danielmartin0/Cerys-Moon-of-Fulgora/README.md

 # Cerys

 You discover Cerys, a moon of Fulgora whose ruins lie frozen under a thick layer of dry ice.
-As you touch down, methane ice crystals scatter into the airless atmosphere.
-Asteroids wander overhead, anlomg with a gentle solar wind under Fulgora’s magnetic influence.
+As you touch down, methane ice crystals scatter into the vacuum.
+Asteroids wander overhead, along with a gentle solar wind under Fulgora’s magnetic influence.

-You glimpse many frozen structures lodged in the surface.
+Many frozen structures lie embedded in the surface.
 Though made of new materials, they bear the hallmarks of the Fulgorans.
 As you explore, it becomes apparent that without lightning, they turned to another source of power.

 ![](https://raw.githubusercontent.com/danielmartin0/Cerys-Moon-of-Fulgora/main/images/explore.png)